 What is Bank Rate?

-Because it’s the interest rate used by the Bank of England in its dealings with other financial institutions, Bank Rate influences all the other interest rates in the economy.
-This includes the various lending and savings rates offered by high street banks and building societies.
+It is important because it influences many other interest rates in the economy.
+That includes the lending and savings rates offered by high street banks and building societies.

 Why are there so many different interest rates?

-The number of different interest rates available when you borrow or save can be mind-boggling.
+The number of different interest rates available when you borrow or save can be confusing.

 The interest rates high street banks set depend on more than just Bank Rate.

 For loans, other factors are considered, including the risk of the loan not being paid back.